colinbarry/fyshuffle/README.md

 algorithm, which is both unbiased and efficient in terms of time and space.

 **Parameters**
-* 'array'' the array to shuffle.
+* 'array' the array to shuffle.

 **Returns** A reference to `array`